Its-Just-Nans/rio201/report/README.md

 roles, networks = p.init()
 ```

-Then we can use the roles to get the node we want and using it, we can access to the serial connection
+Then we can use the roles from the configuration to get the node we want and use them.
+For example, we can access to the serial connection

 ```python
 sender = roles["mysensor"][0]